-These are the perfect addition to your dim sum menu but they’re also great to be served alongside a full meal.
+These are the perfect addition to your dim sum menu, but they’re also great to be served alongside a full meal.
 We love serving Potstickers with General Tso’s Chicken, Chicken Lo Mein (or Chow Mein) and Easy Mongolian Beef alongside steamed vegetables like carrots, broccoli and bok choy.

-How to Freeze Potstickers
+How to Make Potstickers

 Potsticker Dipping Sauce

 - In a small serving bowl, mix together the chili oil, soy sauce, and vinegar, adjusting proportions to taste.

 The legend goes that a Chinese cook was trying to steam dumplings, but he didn’t pay attention and all his water cooked off.
 This left the dumplings stuck to the pan, which made them deliciously fried and crispy.
 The goal is to fry them to a golden brown without letting them stick too much though!

 Add the filling AFTER it’s completely cooled to prevent the wrapper from becoming soggy due to the steam.
 Also, squeeze out as much liquid from the filling as you can, and don’ let any air inside the Potsticker when you are folding.